 The SodaStream system consists of the machine, the Co2 tank, and the soda syrup.
 Mix the ingredients with water and you have soda.
 Most SodaStream machines use a small Co2 tank that costs around $15 to refill at certain locations.
 The containers of syrup are also sold in small packages with no way to buy in bulk.

 Now, the SodaStream system is cheaper than buying cans but you’ll save much more if you buy soda concentrate or syrup in bulk.
 You can also purchase a large Co2 tank with converter hose to save yourself money on Co2.
 A large tank of Co2 also means fewer trips to the refill station!

-However, if you have a large family or drink lots of soda you should look into buying a 5-10lb Co2 tank to get filled at local air stations.
-Since you will have to go somewhere and refill your tank you might as well fill a bigger tank that lasts longer. right?
-You should be able to fill aa 10lb tank for the about the same price you’ll pay to refill a SodaStream tank.
+I recommend buying a brand new larger sized tank because this ensures that the tank was never used for anything besides Co2.
+Some tanks are used to store harsh chemicals that you do not want to be mixed with your soda.
+If you have a large family or drink lots of soda you should look into buying a new 5-10lb Co2 tank to get filled at local air stations.
+Since you will have to go somewhere and refill your tank you might as well fill a bigger tank that lasts longer, right?
+You should be able to fill a 10lb tank for around the same price you’ll pay to refill a standard sized SodaStream tank.
 To go this route you should find a restaurant equipment store that fills Co2 tanks or an air/gas business that fills oxygen, welding tanks, etc. Pretty much every town will have a place like this nearby.
 The tank I like is pictured above.
 You can also get a 5lb Co2 tank for around $50 but I like the 10.